-Anderson, Alan Orr & Anderson, Marjorie.
-Early sources of Scottish history, A.D.
+Anderson, Alan Orr, Anderson, Marjorie: Early sources of Scottish history, A.D.
 500 to 1286.
-(Oliver & Boyd, 1922).
+Oliver & Boyd, Edinburgh (1922).

-Anderson, Marjorie Ogilvie.
-Kings and kingship in early Scotland.
-(John Donald, 2011).
+Anderson, Marjorie Ogilvie: Kings and kingship in early Scotland.
+John Donald, Edinburgh

-Crawford, B. E. Scotland in Dark Age Europe: the proceedings of a day conference held on 20 February 1993. vol. St. John's House papers (The Committee for Dark Age Studies, University of St Andrews, 1994).
+Crawford, B. E.: Scotland in Dark Age Europe: the proceedings of a day conference held on 20 February 1993.
+The Committee for Dark Age Studies, University of St Andrews, St. Andrews (1994).

-Crawford, B. E. Scotland in dark age Britain: the proceedings of a day conference held on 18 February 1995. vol. St. John's House papers (Scottish Cultural Press, 1996).
+Crawford, B. E.: Scotland in dark age Britain: the proceedings of a day conference held on 18 February 1995.
+Scottish Cultural Press, Aberdeen (1996).

-Charles Doherty.
-Exchange and Trade in Early Medieval Ireland.
-The Journal of the Royal Society of Antiquaries of Ireland 110, 67-89 (1980).
+Charles Doherty: Exchange and Trade in Early Medieval Ireland.
+The Journal of the Royal Society of Antiquaries of Ireland.
+110, 67-89 (1980).

-Doherty, C. Some aspects of haigingraphy as a source for Irish economic activity.
-Peritia 1, 300-328 (1982).
+Doherty, C.: Some aspects of haigingraphy as a source for Irish economic activity.
+Peritia.
+1, 300-328 (1982).

-Driscoll, S. T. The Archaeology of State Formation in Scotland. in Scottish archaeology: new perceptions 81-111 (Aberdeen University Press, 1991).
+Driscoll, S.T.: The Archaeology of State Formation in Scotland.
+In: Scottish archaeology: new perceptions. pp. 81-111.
+Aberdeen University Press, Aberdeen (1991).

-Duncan, A. A. M. Scotland: the making of the Kingdom. vol. The Edinburgh history of Scotland (Oliver and Boyd, 1975).
+Duncan, A. A. M.: Scotland: the making of the Kingdom.
+Oliver and Boyd, Edinburgh (1975).

-Hudson, Benjamin T. Kings of Celtic Scotland. vol. Contributions to the study of world history (Greenwood Press, 1994).
+Hudson, Benjamin T.: Kings of Celtic Scotland.
+Greenwood Press, Westport, Conn (1994).

-Lucas, A. T. Cattle in ancient Ireland.
-(Boethius, 1989).
+Lucas, A. T.: Cattle in ancient Ireland.
+Boethius (1989).

-Macquarrie, A. Early Christian religious houses in Scotland: foundation and function. in Pastoral care before the parish vol. Studies in the early history of Britain (Leicester University Press, 1992).
+Macquarrie, A.: Early Christian religious houses in Scotland: foundation and function.
+In: Pastoral care before the parish.
+Leicester University Press, Leicester (1992).

-Mallory, J. P. Aspects of the Tâain.
-(December Publications, 1992).
+Mallory, J. P.: Aspects of the Tâain.
+December Publications, Belfast (1992).

-Menzies, Gordon.
-Who are the Scots?
-(British Broadcasting Corporation, 1971).
+Menzies, Gordon: Who are the Scots?
+British Broadcasting Corporation, London (1971).

-Morris, Christopher D. Church and monastery in the far North: an archaeological evaluation . vol. Jarrow lecture ([s.n.], 1989).
+Morris, Christopher D.: Church and monastery in the far North: an archaeological evaluation. [s.n.], [S.l.]
+(1989).

-Nicolaisen, W. F. H. Scottish place-names: their study and significance.
-(John Donald, 2001).
+Nicolaisen, W. F. H.: Scottish place-names: their study and significance.
+John Donald, Edinburgh (2001).

-Nicoll, Eric H. & Burt, J. R. F. A Pictish panorama: the story of the Picts. and, A Pictish bibliography.
-(Pinkfoot Press, 1995).
+Nicoll, Eric H., Burt, J. R. F.: A Pictish panorama: the story of the Picts. and, A Pictish bibliography.
+Pinkfoot Press, Angus (1995).

-Ó Corráin, D. The historical and cultural background of the Book of Kells. in The Book of Kells: proceedings of a conference at Trinity College Dublin, 6-9 September 1992 1-32 (Published for Trinity College Library by Scolar Press, 1994).
+Ó Corráin, D.: The historical and cultural background of the Book of Kells.
+In: The Book of Kells: proceedings of a conference at Trinity College Dublin, 6-9 September 1992. pp. 1-32.

+Published for Trinity College Library by Scolar Press, Aldershot, Hants (1994).

-Omand, Donald.
-The Argyll book.
-(Birlinn, 2004).
+Omand, Donald: The Argyll book.
+Birlinn, Edinburgh (2004).

-Patterson, Nerys Thomas.
-Cattle-lords and clansmen: the social structure of early Ireland.
-(University of Notre Dame Press, 1994).
+Patterson, Nerys Thomas: Cattle-lords and clansmen: the social structure of early Ireland.
+University of Notre Dame Press, Notre Dame (1994).

-Ritchie, Anna & Breeze, David John.
-Invaders of Scotland: an introduction to the archaeology of the Romans, Scots, Angles and Vikings, highlighting the monuments in the care of the Secretary of State for Scotland. vol. Historic Buildings and Monuments (Scottish Development Department) (HMSO, 1991).
+Ritchie, Anna, Breeze, David John: Invaders of Scotland: an introduction to the archaeology of the Romans, Scots, Angles and Vikings, highlighting the monuments in the care of the Secretary of State for Scotland.
+HMSO, Edinburgh (1991).

-Thomas, Charles.
-The early Christian archaeology of North Britain: the Hunter Marshall lectures delivered at the University of Glasgow in January and February 1968. vol. The Hunter Marshall lectures (Oxford University Press for the University of Glasgow, 1971).
+Thomas, Charles: The early Christian archaeology of North Britain: the Hunter Marshall lectures delivered at the University of Glasgow in January and February 1968.
+Oxford University Press for the University of Glasgow, London (1971).

-Watson, William J. The history of the Celtic place-names of Scotland.
-(Birlinn, 1993).
+Watson, William J.: The history of the Celtic place-names of Scotland.
+Birlinn, Edinburgh (1993).

-Wooding, Jonathan M. Communication and commerce along the Western sealanes AD 400-800. vol. BAR international series (Tempus Reparatum, 1996).
+Wooding, Jonathan M.: Communication and commerce along the Western sealanes AD 400-800.
+Tempus Reparatum, Oxford (1996).

-Mac Airt, Seâan & Mac Niocaill, Gearâoid.
-The Annals of Ulster (to A.D.
+Mac Airt, Seâan, Mac Niocaill, Gearâoid: The Annals of Ulster (to A.D.
 1131).
-(Dublin Institute for Advanced Studies, 1983).
+Dublin Institute for Advanced Studies, [Dublin] (1983).

-Tigernach & Stokes, Whitley.
-The annals of Tigernach.
-(Llanerch Publishers, 1993).
+Tigernach, Stokes, Whitley: The annals of Tigernach.
+Llanerch Publishers, Felinfach, Lampeter, Dyfed [Wales] (1993).

-Anderson, Alan Orr & Anderson, Marjorie.
-Early sources of Scottish history, A.D.
+Anderson, Alan Orr, Anderson, Marjorie: Early sources of Scottish history, A.D.
 500 to 1286.
-(Oliver & Boyd, 1922).
+Oliver & Boyd, Edinburgh (1922).

-Bannerman, John.
-Studies in the history of Dalriada.
-(Scottish Academic Press, 1974).
+Bannerman, John: Studies in the history of Dalriada.
+Scottish Academic Press, Edinburgh (1974).

-A. P. Smyth.
-The Earliest Irish Annals: Their First Contemporary Entries, and the Earliest Centres of Recording.
+A. P. Smyth: The Earliest Irish Annals: Their First Contemporary Entries, and the Earliest Centres of Recording.
 Proceedings of the Royal Irish Academy.
-Section C: Archaeology, Celtic Studies, History, Linguistics, Literature 72, 1-48 (1972).
+Section C: Archaeology, Celtic Studies, History, Linguistics, Literature.
+72, 1-48 (1972).

-Hughes, Kathleen.
-Early Christian Ireland: introduction to the sources. vol. The sources of history, studies in the uses of historical evidence (Sources of History Ltd, 1972).
+Hughes, Kathleen: Early Christian Ireland: introduction to the sources.
+Sources of History Ltd, London (1972).

-Mac Niocaill, Gearâoid & Dublin Historical Association.
-The medieval Irish annals. vol. Medieval Irish history series (Dublin Historical Association, 1975).
+Mac Niocaill, Gearâoid, Dublin Historical Association: The medieval Irish annals.
+Dublin Historical Association, Dublin (1975).